 Through the birth of their son, Aemon, they became devoted to stopping the cycle of abuse and abandonment, not only for their child but for others as well.
 Whitney is an advocate for fostering and adopting and during her events Maurice is right beside her delivering hard facts about the truth of the American Foster Care system.
 Together their goal is to remind others and lead by example on how small acts of companionship can result in life changing resilience.

 G&Co means never giving up on each other.
 G&Co means being there for those who are afraid.
-G&Co means making changes together.
+G&Co means meeting the needs of each other, together.